Clive Rowe

 Clive Mark Rowe (born 27 March 1964) is a British actor.
-He began his career in theatre, and won a Laurence Olivier Award in 1997 for his portrayal of Nicely Nicely Johnson in Guys and Dolls.

-On television, he is known for his roles as in the CBBC series The Story of Tracy Beaker (2002–2005) and So Awkward (2015–2017), the BBC drama All the Small Things (2009), and the Disney series The Evermoor Chronicles (2014–2017).
+He began his career in theatre, and won a Laurence Olivier Award in 1997 for his performance in Guys and Dolls.
+On television, he is known for his roles in the CBBC series The Story of Tracy Beaker (2002–2005) and So Awkward (2015–2017), the BBC drama All the Small Things (2009), and the Disney series The Evermoor Chronicles (2014–2017).

 Biography

-Born in Oldham, Lancashire, Clive Rowe grew up in Shaw, Lancashire, in the parish of East Crompton and attended St. James Primary School and Crompton House School.
+Rowe was born in Oldham and grew up in Shaw, Lancashire (now Greater Manchester).
+He attended St James Primary School and Crompton House School.
 As a teenager he was a member of Crompton Stage Society.
-He is a graduate of the Guildhall School of Music and Drama.
-Rowe has appeared in many pantomimes.
-He is of a Caribbean descent.
+He graduated from the Guildhall School of Music and Drama.
+He is of Caribbean descent.

 Television

 Rowe has appeared on television in Dalziel and Pascoe and The Bill, and had a main role as "Duke" in The Story of Tracy Beaker in Series 1 to 4.

 He appeared in the 2007 Christmas special of Doctor Who — "Voyage of the Damned" as "Morvin Van Hoff".

 More recently, he appeared on the BBC1 drama All The Small Things, portraying "Clifford Beale", a homeless caretaker, more commonly known as "Shrek".

 Rowe has also recently appeared in the show So Awkward on CBBC as the father of one of the main characters called Jas.